VarshilRathod101/Wede5020/README.md

 Part 1 feedback improvement

 -Date : 2025-09 -20

 Change in proposal Design Aesthetic :

 •	Colour scheme: Black background with bright colors .Gold for headings and buttons ,aqua for promotions ,lawn green for mini promotions and pink for team and cupcakes and white for text .

 •	typography: Heading(h1) Story Script cursive , 4 rem desktop ,3rem tablet ,2rem phone .
 Saubheadings(h2-h5) Arial or Helvetica ,22px desktop ,20px tablet and mobile .
 Body text 23px for intro paragraphs desktop , 20px for tablet intro and 15 px for phone and the rest of the body 17px.
 •	The font hierarchy makes sure for clear readability.

-•	Layout and Design: Navigation: clear with hover effects improves discoverability .Responsiveness : Media queries made sure layout ,font sizes and images across desktop ,tablet and phone .
-Readably and easy access: High contrast text on dark background making it clear to see .Visual cues: hover effects on images ,buttons and the enquiry section .
+•	Layout and Design: Navigation: clear with hover effects improves discoverability .

+Responsiveness : Media queries made sure layout ,font sizes and images across desktop ,tablet and phone .
+Readably and easy access:

+High contrast text on dark background making it clear to see .Visual cues: hover effects on images ,buttons and the enquiry section .

 Content hierarchy: large headings ,images have glow boarders and spacing to ensure easy to read texts.

-•	User Experience: Clear images, easy navigation consistent colours for making it easy for customer.
+User Experience: Clear images, easy navigation consistent colours for making it easy for customer.

 .Change in the Proposal: Wireframes

 .(Navigation)